 The most common causes of male infertility are azoospermia (no sperm cells are produced) and oligospermia (few sperm cells are produced).
 Sometimes, sperm cells are malformed or they die before they can reach the egg.
 In rare cases, infertility in men is caused by a genetic disease such as cystic fibrosis or a chromosomal abnormality.

 For men with low sperm count or motility issues, clinically proven supplements are available that can improve sperm parameters.
 SpermCheck is a corporate sponsor of the American Pregnancy Association and they provide an at-home semen analysis.
 You can learn more here.
-To help with your semen quality you may Shop Male Supplements.

 The most common cause of female infertility is ovulation disorders.
 Problems with ovulation affect about 25% of all infertility situations.
 Other causes of female infertility include blocked fallopian tubes, which can happen when a woman has had pelvic inflammatory disease or endometriosis; Congenital anomalies (birth defects) involving the structure of the uterus, and uterine fibroids which are associated with repeated miscarriages; and aging, since the ability for ovaries to produce eggs tends to decline with age, especially after the age of 35.